sarahlim/ply-uist-2018/slides.md

 :::notes
-Now if you're an expert, you can just use the "Inspect Element" feature built into modern browser devtools to inspect the actual DOM and CSS used to construct the page.
+Now experts know this, so they often use the "Inspect Element" feature built into modern browser devtools to inspect the underlying implementation.

-And experts perform this sort of debugging and inspection quite frequently, to understand how other webpages implement effects using modern development best practices that tutorials don't always convey.
+how other webpages implement effects using modern development best practices that tutorials don't always convey.
 :::

 ## But tools are overwhelming for novices